Tony-gh123/multiple-polynomial-regression/readme.md

 **Goal**: Estimating ambient NO₂ concentrations from low-cost sensors.

 In this project I developed a multiple polynomial regression model to calibrate low-cost air-quality sensors by mapping their electrical signal in a natural environment to accurately estimate NO₂ concentrations.
-This approach addresses common challenges in low-cost sensing, including cross-sensitivity, environmental changes, and variable sensor behavior over time.
+This model can be used to calibrate low-cost sensors and ensures a reasonable response to cross-sensitivity, environmental changes, and variable sensor behavior over time.

 ### **Model Results**